 Outback NSW is full of great spots to explore mining history – from enjoying the beauty of precious minerals and stones, to exploring real mining shafts and learning about the toil of the miners, and much more.
 Historic DayDream Mine in nearby Silverton was founded back in 1881, and offers an excellent insight into how the mines once operated, with underground and surface tours.
 (Also, once you’re done, don’t miss some of the best scones you’ll ever taste in their tearoom!)

 Give caravanning a go.

-At the Broken Hill Outback Resort, we’re big fans of family caravan adventures – which is why we offer caravan accommodation!
+At the Broken Hill Outback Resort, we’re big fans of family caravan adventures – which is why we offer accommodation at our Broken Hill caravan park!
 Plenty of Aussies have wonderful memories of joining the fam in a caravan, bringing out the 10-in-one board game sets, beating Mum and Dad at Scrabble… there’s nothing quite like travelling in a caravan with the kids.

-(Of course, for those of us who are more glam than van, we’ve also got a stunning $5m resort hotel for you and the kids to enjoy!)
+(Of course, for those of us who are more glam than van, we’ve also got a stunning $5m Broken Hill hotel for you and the kids to enjoy!)

 Stay comfy, and safe!